-In the sixth Lopez tried to reassert himself, but Napoles, boxing patiently, slipped most of Ernie’s punches and started finding openings for his counter left again.
+In the sixth Lopez tried to reassert himself, but the patient Napoles slipped most of Ernie’s punches and started finding openings for his counter left again.
 Lopez fought gamely but simply lacked the power to gain the champion’s respect and a sharp hook put him on the defensive at the end of the round.

 Napoles moved in for the kill in the seventh.
 Pressuring his opponent, he forced Lopez to trade, thus creating the opening he wanted for the left.
 The challenger tried to get home the big shot that would stop Napoles in his tracks, but instead a pair of crunching hooks hurt him badly.
-Backing his wounded quarry up, Napoles feinted another hook and then, in as vicious a KO as you’ll ever see, countered Lopez’s right with a perfectly timed uppercut that put Lopez flat on his back.
-The challenger writhed in agony on the canvas and stayed down for several minutes.
+Backing his wounded quarry up, Napoles feinted another hook and then, in as vicious a knockout as you’ll ever see, countered Lopez’s right with a perfectly timed uppercut that put Lopez flat on his back.
+The challenger writhed in agony on the canvas as he was counted out and then stayed down for several minutes.
 At one point a concerned Napoles squatted over his fallen foe saying, “Please wake up, please wake up.”

 “I never saw power like that,” said the challenger’s veteran manager, Howie Steindler.